APTA Learning Center

 Option 1: Navigating Chronic Pain in Pediatric Populations

-Open to view video.
+Begin self-paced component package.
+Coming Soon in 2025.
 This course explores the complexities of chronic pain management in pediatric patients, focusing on individual differences.
 Participants will evaluate assessment tools and develop collaborative approaches for effective care.

 Option 1: Assessment